P. N. Haksar: Early career

-Haksar had already made his mark as a prominent lawyer in Allahabad, before he was selected in the Indian Foreign Service in 1947, and was close to fellow-Kashmiri from Allahabad Jawaharlal Nehru, the latter who would go on to become independent India's first prime minister.
-A one-time student at the London School of Economics, he was a junior colleague of V. K. Krishna Menon at the India League in London.Critics say he was arrogant, occasionally vindictive, uncomfortably close to Soviet thinking and a willing tool of Moscow.
+Following university, Haksar made his mark as a prominent lawyer in Allahabad before he was selected for the Indian Foreign Service in 1947, formally joining the service by direct appointment with effect from 18 January 1949.
+He was close to a fellow-Kashmiri from Allahabad Jawaharlal Nehru, the latter who would go on to become independent India's first prime minister.
+A one-time student at the London School of Economics, he was a junior colleague of V. K. Krishna Menon at the India League in London.
+Some critics viewed Haksar as overly assertive and suggested he was aligned with Soviet interests.

 Civil services

-P. N. Haksar served as the India ambassador to Nigeria and Austria.
+P. N. Haksar served as the Indian ambassador to Nigeria and Austria.
 In the 1960s, he also served as a deputy high commissioner in London.
 After twenty years in the Indian foreign service, he was appointed an aide to the then prime minister, Indira Gandhi.
-In 1967, he replaced L. K. Jha as Secretary to the Prime Minister of India, and was promoted to the newly created post of Principal Secretary to the Prime Minister of India in 1971, thus becoming the most powerful senior civil servant in the prime minister's office.In total he served for six years as India's most powerful civil servant.
-He authored the 'Stray Thoughts Memorandum' at the Congress Working Committee meeting in Bangalore which ultimately led to the defenestration of her political rivals such as like Morarji Desai.
+In 1967, he replaced L. K. Jha as Secretary to the Prime Minister of India.
+He was promoted to the newly created post of Principal Secretary to the Prime Minister of India in 1971, thus becoming the most powerful senior civil servant in the prime minister's office.
+He served for six years as India's most powerful civil servant.
+He authored the 'Stray Thoughts Memorandum' at the Congress Working Committee meeting in Bangalore which ultimately led to the removal of her political rivals, such as Morarji Desai.
 Until he vacated the position of Principal Secretary to Indira Gandhi, Haksar exercised significant influence on the formulation of domestic and foreign policies in Raisina Hill.
-As Principal Secretary, Haksar fashioned Indira Gandhi's decision about the timing and level of support to be given to Bangladeshi freedom struggle, issuing directives from her private office to the top military leadership in some cases.
-The Prime Minister and her Principal Secretary subsequently fell out because Haksar despised Indira's poorly educated and lacklustre younger son, Sanjay, who aspired to be his mother's successor.
+As Principal Secretary, Haksar fashioned Indira Gandhi's decision about the timing and level of support to be given to the Bangladeshi freedom struggle, issuing directives from her private office to the top military leadership in some cases.
+The Prime Minister and her Principal Secretary subsequently fell out because Haksar reportedly disagreed with Indira's younger son, Sanjay, who aspired to be his mother's successor.
 It was Sanjay who authorised a police raid on the Haksar family's shop in New Delhi, Pandit Brothers, deliberately humiliating the civil servant.
-Haksar never forgave Indira.
-When she returned to power for the second time in 1980, she pleaded with him to resume his former role.
-To his credit Haksar stood his ground and refused, even at the risk of being persecuted.
+Haksar reportedly maintained a distance from Indira Gandhi following this incident.
+When she returned to power for the second time in 1980, she requested he resume his former role, but Haksar declined.